hashicorp/vault/website/source/api/secret/ad/index.html.md

 * `ttl` (string, optional) - The default password time-to-live in seconds.
 Once the ttl has passed, a password will be rotated the next time it's requested.
 * `max_ttl` (string, optional) - The maximum password time-to-live in seconds.
 No role will be allowed to set a custom ttl greater than the `max_ttl`.
-* `password_length` (string, optional) - The desired password length.
+* `length` (string, optional) - The desired password length.
 Defaults to 64.
 Minimum is 14.
+* `formatter` (string, optional) - Text into which the base64 password should be inserted, formatted like so: `mycustom{{PASSWORD}}`.

-Note: to meet complexity requirements, all passwords begin with "?@09AZ".
+To meet Microsoft's password complexity requirements, all passwords begin with "?@09AZ" unless a `formatter` is provided.
+The `formatter` is for organizations with different, custom password requirements.
+It allows an organization to supply text that fulfills those requirements. `{{PASSWORD}}` must appear exactly once and can be anywhere in the text.

 ### Connection parameters